tanle8/jpsef/week2/week2_note/week2-2-programming_exercise_finding_many_genes.md

 2. Create a new Java Class named `Part1`.
 The following methods go in this class.

-3. Write the method `findStopCodon` that has _three_ parameters, a String parameter named `dna`, an integer parameter named `startIndex` that represents where the first occurrence of ATG occurs in dna, and a String parameter named `stopCodon`.
-This method _returns_ the index of the first occurrence of `stopCodon` that appears past `startIndex` and is a multiple of 3 away from `startIndex`.
-If there is no such stopCodon, this method returns the length of the dna strand.
+3. Write the method `findStopCodon` that:
+    - has _three_ parameters, a String parameter named `dna`, an integer parameter named `startIndex` that represents where the first occurrence of ATG occurs in dna, and a String parameter named `stopCodon`.
+    - This method _returns_ the index of the first occurrence of `stopCodon` that appears past `startIndex` and is a multiple of 3 away from `startIndex`.
+    - If there is no such `stopCodon`, this method _returns_ the length of the dna strand.

-4. Write the void method `testFindStopCodon` that calls the method `findStopCodon` with several examples and prints out the results to check if `findStopCodon` is working correctly.
+4. Write the void method `testFindStopCodon` that:
+    - calls the method `findStopCodon` with several examples and prints out the results to check if `findStopCodon` is working correctly.
 Think about what types of examples you should check.
-For example, you may want to check some strings of DNA that have genes and some that do not.
+    - For example, you may want to check some strings of DNA that have genes and some that do not.
 What other examples should you check?

-5. Write the method `findGene` that has one String parameter `dna`, representing a string of DNA.
+5. Write the method `findGene` that:
+    - has one String parameter `dna`, representing a string of DNA.
 In this method you should do the following:

-    5.1.
-Find the index of the first occurrence of the start codon “ATG”.
-If there is no “ATG”, return the empty string.
+        - 5.1.
+Find the index of the first occurrence of the start codon `“ATG”`.
+If there is no `“ATG”`, return the empty string.
-    5.2.
-Find the index of the first occurrence of the stop codon “TAA” after the first occurrence of “ATG” that is a multiple of three away from the “ATG”.
-Hint: call findStopCodon.
+        - 5.2.
+Find the index of the first occurrence of the stop codon `“TAA”` after the first occurrence of `“ATG”` that is a multiple of three away from the `“ATG”`.
+Hint: call `findStopCodon`.
-    5.3.
-Find the index of the first occurrence of the stop codon “TAG” after the first occurrence of “ATG” that is a multiple of three away from the “ATG”.
-Find the index of the first occurrence of the stop codon “TGA” after the first occurrence of “ATG” that is a multiple of three away from the “ATG”.
+        - 5.3.
+Find the index of the first occurrence of the stop codon `“TAG”` after the first occurrence of `“ATG”` that is a multiple of three away from the `“ATG”`.
+Find the index of the first occurrence of the stop codon `“TGA”` after the first occurrence of “ATG” that is a multiple of three away from the `“ATG”`.
-    5.4.
-Return the gene formed from the “ATG” and the closest stop codon that is a multiple of three away.
+        - 5.4.
+Return the gene formed from the `“ATG”` and the closest stop codon that is a multiple of three away.
 If there is no valid stop codon and therefore no gene, return the empty string.

 6. Write the void method `testFindGene` that has no parameters.
 You should create five DNA strings.
 The strings should have specific test cases such as:

     1. DNA with no `“ATG”`,
-    2. DNA with “ATG” and one valid stop codon,
+    2. DNA with `“ATG”` and one valid stop codon,
-    3. DNA with “ATG” and multiple valid stop codons,
+    3. DNA with `“ATG”` and multiple valid stop codons,
-    4. DNA with “ATG” and no valid stop codons.
+    4. DNA with `“ATG”` and no valid stop codons.

     Think carefully about what would be good examples to test.
 For each DNA string you should: